7 Split Plot Design

 na.action = na.exclude)

-Warning in tidy.lme(model2_lme): ran_pars not yet implemented for multiple
+Warning in tidy.lme(oats_lme): ran_pars not yet implemented for multiple levels

 # A tibble: 12 × 7